Buying a Field

 I often think of fields and wonder is God speaking to me about a specific field in my life.

 Yesterday I rode down to the bottom "field" where I live.
 Cows and horses once ran in the upper and lower field.
 Now the bottom field is rented out and being farmed by a man who plants soybeans.
 The upper field I rode through to get to the bottom field no longer looks like a field at all, but more like a jungle.
-In only two short years bushes and vines and trees and weeds have taken over since the livestock aren't there to keep the field eaten down .
-As I rode through the bush land I remembered a time about thirty years ago when we first saw this land.
+In only two short years bushes and vines and trees and weeds have taken over since the livestock aren't there to keep the field eaten down.
+As I rode through the bushland I remembered a time about thirty years ago when we first saw this land.
 It looked much the same then as now.
-I remember stepping through high grass and weeds to look at the place I would one day call home.
-We made plans of building barns and planting gardens.
+I remember stepping through high grass and weeds to look at the place I would one-day call home.
+We made plans for building barns and planting gardens.
 We eventually signed deeds and bought the twenty acres from my husband's uncle.
 The fields became home.
-We never planted our garden, or built the barn.
+We never planted our garden or built the barn.
 Now as I look at weeds I wonder what happened to the harvest we hoped to come from this field?
 Perhaps it will come in the next generation or the next, but I believe good will come from this purchased field.

 Today I leave you with a challenge.
 Read Jeremiah Chapter 32.
 Read words written by a man in prison who still had great hope for the future.
 The last verse of the chapter verse 44 says this in King James:

 Men shall buy fields for money, and subscribe evidences, and seal them, and take witnesses in the land of Benjamin, and in the places about Jerusalem, and in the cities of Judah, and in the cities of the mountains, and in the cities of the valley, and in the cities of the south: for I will cause their captivity to return, saith the LORD.